VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 cmp.setup({
   sources = {
-    {name = 'path'},
     {name = 'nvim_lsp'},
-    {name = 'buffer', keyword_length = 3},
-    {name = 'luasnip', keyword_length = 2},
+    {name = 'buffer'},
   }
 })
 ```

-Once you have this you can adjust the priority by changing the order of the items in the list.
-You can delete sources or you can add more.
+Notice we have two sources.
+The first source, `{name = 'nvim_lsp'}`, belongs to this plugin [hrsh7th/cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
+You installed that when you configured lsp-zero for the first time.
+We need to add this so we don't lose the LSP completions.

+Last step, restart Neovim.
+And you are done, you now have a new working source.

 ### Add an external collection of snippets

 By default luasnip is configured to expand snippets, and the only snippets you get will come from your LSP server.
-If you want to load **custom snippets** into the completion menu you need add [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp.
+If you want to load **custom snippets** into the completion menu you need add [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp (if you don't know how to add a source, see [the previous section](#adding-a-source)).

 We don't need to write our own snippets, we can download a collection like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and then parse them using a luasnip loader.